inca-viewer/inca/README.md

 - position player
 - select media

-Click & Wheel
+Wheel
-- zoom
+- Seek or zoom if +click<br>

 index creates 6x6 thumbsheets<br>
-mp4 converts video to fast seek browser mp4 any text editing sends previous copy to trash for recovery Supports rotated screen + osk onscreen keyboard<br>
+mp4 converts video to fast-seek browser optimized mp4 <br>
+any text editing sends previous copy to trash if needed<br>
+Supports rotated screen + osk onscreen keyboard<br>
 set compile.exe to run as administrator if using osk<br>
 Long click on any selected text for file search or unselected text for osk<br><br>